src-dbgr/go-job-scraper/README.md

 # Run the script (you will be prompted for your Grafana API key)
 ./scripts/manage_grafana_v1_datasources.sh
+# Choose option 1 when prompted to create all datasources
 ```

 This script will create all necessary datasources including: